RMLio/prov4itdata-web-app/docs/REPORT.md

 - Transparent transfer of user data to [Solid] pods.
 See [Output RDF](#output-rdf)
 - Extensible to any number of services, without requiring rebuilding the software.
 See [Data portability](#data-portability)

+### Use Open Standards

+By supporting existing standards where possible (like OAuth and REST), we aim to minimizethe foundational work required before the DTP can be built and put into action.
+Widespreadadoption and understanding of existing standards makes this possible.
+As new standardsare developed and adopted, they will be reviewed and, where applicable, incorporated intothe DTP.

 ### Mapping files to transfer data

 _All transformation configuration is published as RML Mapping documents, which are [RDF] using established vocabularies_